Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Introduction

+The last part of our work will consist in determining some of the properties of the Polymer Measure built in the previous theorem.
+At first notice that, the construction above is {\it local} in the sense that we can prove that the measure formally given in~\eqref{eq:Polymer1} exists only up to a possibly finite explosion time $T^\star$, depending, in principle, on the features of the noise.
+We want to show that such an explosion does not occur.
+Our proof relies on the strict positivity of the solution to the Parabolic Anderson Equation (PAM), formally given by

+with initial condition identically equal to 1 and we provide a novel proof of this in Section~\ref{section:pam} valid for both $d=2$ and $3$.

+At last, looking at the way in which the Polymer measure~\eqref{eq:Polymer1} is written, it might seem that $\mathbb Q_T$ is absolutely continuous with respect to the Wiener one.
+This is definitely not the case.
+In principle, since $\mathbb Q_T$ is the measure describing the law of the solution to~\eqref{eq:SDEPol}, looking at the SDE one guesses (correctly) that the drift cannot be of Cameron-Martin type.

+The actual proof does not make use of the previous heuristics but instead focuses on the renormalization properties of~\eqref{e:KPZType1} so that in the end we have the following statement.

+\begin{theorem} In the assumptions of Theorem~\ref{t:ConstrPol}, let $T^\star$ and $\mathbb Q_T$ be as stated above.
+Then, in both dimensions $d=2$ and $3$, $T^\star$ can be chosen to be $+\infty$ and the measure $\mathbb Q_T$ is singular with respect to the Wiener one. \end{theorem}

+As a last remark, we point out that the construction of the Polymer measure we carried out before is rather universal in the sense that it does not rely on the specific features of the noise.
+Indeed, given that we are able to prove well-posedness of an equation of the type~\eqref{e:KPZType1} driven by a generic noise $\tilde \xi$ then the same arguments apply.

+The same holds true for the proof of the singularity.
+For the continuous directed random polymer, i.e. the one formally given by the expression~\eqref{eq:Polymer1}, but with a space-time white noise in spatial dimension 1, an analogous result was obtained in~\cite{AKQ14}.
+Our proof follows a completely different approach, which in turn can be straightforwardly adapted to recover their result.

+\begin{plan*} In Section~\ref{sec:FunctionSpaces}, we introduce Besov spaces and the main elements of paracontrolled calculus that will be needed in the rest of the paper.
+Section~\ref{sec:generatorequation} is dedicated to the generator equation.
+We prove that it admits a unique solution and that the flow is a locally Lipschitz map.
+As anticipated in the introduction, this is then crucial for Section~\ref{sec:MartProblem}, in which we define the Martingale problem associated to the SDE~\eqref{e:SDE} and prove its well-posedness.
+The last three sections are devoted to the Polymer measure: its construction (Section~\ref{sec:Polymer}), the KPZ-type equation thanks to which it is possible (Section~\ref{section:KPZ}) and its properties (Section~\ref{sec:PropPol}). \end{plan*}

-{\bf Acknowledgements:} We want to thank Professors P.K.Friz and M.Gubinelli for the numerous discussions and fruitful advices.
-GC is funded by the RTG 1845 and Berlin Mathematical School.
+\begin{ackno*} We want to thank Professors P.K.Friz and M.Gubinelli for the numerous discussions and fruitful advices.
+While this work was developed GC was funded by the RTG 1845 and Berlin Mathematical School.
 KC is supported by European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement nr.
-258237.
+258237. \end{ackno*}